Council Tax recovery explained

 Reasons such as financial hardship or the failure to receive documents do not prevent a Liability Order.

 Once a Liability Order is obtained, we will notify you in writing.
-If you cannot pay in full, you must contact our Council Tax Recovery Team to discuss the option of a payment arrangement.
+If you cannot pay in full, you must contact Council Tax Recovery, see contact details below, to discuss the option of a payment arrangement.

 The Liability Order gives us the right to recover the debt through the following ways: